lidzial/Ds2025/Exercise10.md

 print(vif_data)
 ```

                feature       VIF
     0            const  4.772153
     1    dist_to_mrt_m  1.061497
     2   house_age_0_15  1.399276
     3  house_age_30_45  1.400308

 Discuss the results...
+This pair plot visually displays relationships between all numerical variables and their individual distributions.
+It's a quick way to identify potential correlations and understand data patterns.
+This plot is essential for initial exploratory data analysis.

 Finally we test our best model on test dataset (change, if any transformation on dist_to_mrt_m was needed):

 ```python
 X_test = test[['dist_to_mrt_m', 'house_age_0_15', 'house_age_30_45']].copy()